sannabenter/JEDI/documentation/_build/_sources/preparation/energies_gen.rst.txt

 ========

-To compare the ab initio energies and the energy calculated with the harmonic approximation, the JEDI Analysis can be run with an optional energies.txt file containing the ab initio energies.
+To compare the ab initio energies and the energy calculated with the harmonic approximation, the JEDI Analysis takes an E_geoms.txt file containing the ab initio energies.
 ``energies_gen.py`` extracts the energies from the DFT calculation files.

 implemented programs: